History of Astronomy and Mathematics

 Specific items include treatises authored by Ptolemy, Abū Maʿshar, King Alfonso X of Castile, and Johannes de Sacrobosco; the first two editions of Nicolaus Copernicus’ treatise defending the theory of heliocentrism; and numerous early editions and translations of the works of Galileo Galilei, Tycho Brahe, and Johannes Kepler.

-A single-leaf manuscript written by Galileo himself recording his discovery of the four moons of Jupiter for the first time is part of our collection.
 We also hold the “big four” star atlases that were published during Europe’s golden age of celestial cartography:

 - Johannes Bayer’s Uranometria (Augsburg, 1603)